Cough relief and cough treatments

 Remove irritants in the air

 Perfumes and scented bathroom sprays may seem harmless, but for some people they can cause chronic, or long-term, sinus irritation.
-This can lead to a chronic cough because of the production of excess mucous.
+This can lead to a chronic cough because of the production of excess mucus.
 Take control by avoiding such scented products.